Uberspace/lab/source/guide_flask.rst

   }

-Setup python environment and install required packages
+Setup Python environment and install required packages
 ------------------------------------------------------

-You definitely want to create a isolated python environment.
-That way the required packages you are going to install with ``pip`` are encapsulated form your systemwide python installation.
+You definitely want to create an isolated Python environment.
+That way the required packages you are going to install with ``pip`` are encapsulated from your system's Python installation.
 For more info check https://virtualenv.pypa.io/en/latest/

 ::